kkraoj/lfmc_from_sar/README.md

 This repository contains analysis performed for the paper ``SAR-Enhanced Mapping of Live Fuel Moisture Content" in the Journal _Remote Sensing of Environment_ by Rao et al., 2020.
 You can view the live fuel moisture content (LFMC) maps produced by the deep learning algorithm in this study in a web-app [here](https://kkraoj.users.earthengine.app/view/live-fuel-moisture).

+## Earth Engine Web-app user guide

+The [web-app](https://kkraoj.users.earthengine.app/view/live-fuel-moisture) allows users to interactively explore the LFMC maps produced in the paper.
+The slider bar at bottom controls the time.
+The blue point on the map controls the location for which LFMC time series is produced from 2016 - 2019.

+Interested in creating your own web-app similar to the Live Fuel Moisture Viewer?
+[Here](https://code.earthengine.google.com/bb0e411ff41f34149bf459f3960a05e9) is the source code for the web-app.

+### FAQs
+1. Can I access more recent LFMC maps?
+As of April 2020, maps from Jan 2016 to Dec, 2019 are available.
+Moving forward, the project team plans to update the maps directly in the web-app.
+A fixed update frequency (or a fixed latency) cannot be guaranteed at the moment.
+For requests related to updating maps, please contact the corresponding author of the manuscript.
+Do not raise a Github ``issue" for this purpose.
+1. Why are there dark green or dark brown patches on some days?
+The patches are caused by incorrect cloud or snow masking.
+The algorithm relies on the in-built quality assessment flags in the Landsat-8 product to mask ``snow'', ``cloud'', or ``cloud shadow''.
+For more information on how these quality assessment flags were developed refer to [Vermote et al., 2016](https://www.sciencedirect.com/science/article/pii/S0034425716301572).

 ## Download LFMC maps
 ![Examples maps of live fuel moisture content created by the deep learning algorithm](/figures/map.png)